 No matter what career path you follow, understanding the business world is key to your future success.
-This summer, learn business fundamentals and professional communication through the Gateway to business Program this summer.
+This summer, learn about business fundamentals and professional communication through the Gateway to Business Program.

 Gateway to Business is a comprehensive hybrid course that introduces students to business, leadership and teamwork skills development, and career preparedness.
 This course is designed for high school students who may or may not be interested in pursuing business as a major or minor.

 Curriculum for the course includes a foundational view of business, creative problem solving, experiential learning, professional communications, career strategies, and the creation of a professional development plan, and entrepreneurship curriculum that includes real-world examples of founding, operating, and exiting a startup, how to think like an entrepreneur and potential career paths.

 Students who participate in this program will:

 - Earn college credit while developing business savvy.

 - Refine professional communications, including resumes, cover letters, and LinkedIn profiles.